-As a result, she set up a test.
-She was known to be a very fast runner.
 She conceded to marry anyone who could beat her in a foot race with the caveat being that anyone who tried to beat her and lost would be punished by death.
 Atalanta raced all her suitors save one: Hippomenes.
 In the end, she agreed to race Hippomenes.
 He defeated her by placing three golden apples in her path.
 When Atalanta stopped to pick up the apples, Hippomenes passed her and won the race and her hand.
 Hippomenes's desire to possess Atalanta unfortunately led to their doom.

-While Bertrand Russell claims the utility of philosophy is found in its indirect effects on the lives of those who study it, similarly, W.E.
-B. Du Bois saw the classics as an antidote to vulgar materialism.
+While Bertrand Russell claims the utility of philosophy is found in its indirect effects on the lives of those who study it, similarly, W. E. B. Du Bois saw the classics as an antidote to vulgar materialism.
 In sum, then, both Russell and Du Bois were concerned that we integrate or balance our practical and intellectual pursuits.
-They were critical of applying a wholly practical or economic meaning to the term "useful" (Hairston 160; Russell 153).
+They were critical of applying a wholly practical or economic meaning to the term "useful."
+(Hairston, p.
+160; Russell, p.
+153)

-Hairston observes that "an actual examination of Du Bois's education reveals remarkable depth and a significant investment in classical texts and subjects" (Hairston 167).
-Yet, he complains, treatments of Du Bois's work rarely mention his classicism or pays only superficial attention to his classical education (Hairston 159, 160).
-According to Hairston (160),
+Hairston observes that "an actual examination of Du Bois's education reveals remarkable depth and a significant investment in classical texts and subjects."
+(Hairston, p.
+167) Yet, he complains, treatments of Du Bois's work rarely mention his classicism or pays only superficial attention to his classical education.
+(Hairston, p.
+159, p.
+160) According to Hairston (p.
+160):

 Despite Du Bois's overt use of classics in The Souls of Black Folk, especially in his core educational philosophy, few scholars have pondered the implications of the preeminent African American scholar of the twentieth century having envisioned African American education as a classical education.
-None have adequately addressed what lessons, virtues, strategies, or tools Du Bois intended for an education grounded in the classics to provide African Americans.
+None have adequately addressed what lessons, virtues, strategies or tools Du Bois intended for an education grounded in the classics to provide African Americans.
 The absence of the classics from scholarly discussions of Du Bois is hardly to be believed, given the sheer volume of commentary on Du Bois.

-In addition to W.E.
-B. Du Bois, Eric Hairston draws on the compositions of classicist and ex-slave Phillis Wheatley (c.
-1753-1784); classicist, ex-slave, and abolitionist Fredrick Douglass (c.
-1818-1895); and classicist, educator, sociologist, and black activist Anna Julia Cooper (1858-1964).
-Hairston posits that these scholars came to redefine the classics, using the field to give unity to a body of work that resulted in a critical examination of 19th century racism.
-One implication of the recognition of their commitment to the classics is that it raises the following question.
-What if "old white men ideas" really are ideas that were developed by women and people of color?
+In addition to W. E. B. Du Bois, Eric Hairston draws on the compositions of classicist and ex-slave Phillis Wheatley (c.
+1753-1784); classicist, ex-slave and abolitionist Fredrick Douglas (c.
+1818-1895); and classicist, educator, sociologist and black activist Anna Julia Cooper (1858-1964).
+Hairston posits that these scholars came to redefine the classics, using the field to give unity to a body of work that resulted in a critical examination of nineteenth century racism.
+One implication of the recognition of their commitment to the classics is that it raises the question: What if "old white men ideas" really are ideas that were developed by women and people of color?

-The upshot of all this is that, on the one hand, Eric Hairston suggests the classics contain a wealth of "moral and intellectual lessons . . . relatively objective and practically race-neutral" (Hairston 157).
+The upshot of all this is that, on the one hand, Eric Hairston suggests the classics contain a wealth of "moral and intellectual lessons...relatively objective and practically race-neutral."
+(Hairston, p.
+157)

 Yet, at the same time, his treatment of these scholars reclaims the Western Civilization story for African Americans as part of their heritage (Hairston xv).
-They remind us that "many Africans had been part of the classical world and part of the Roman Empire . . . classical sources like Herodotus and Tacitus [suggest] African Americans had proof of both black historical presence and historical context" (Hairston 16).
-In a world in which Western Civilization courses have all but disappeared, Hairston himself writes, "I endeavor to provide a partial correction of the multigenerational and multiracial failure to chronicle the journey of African Americans in the West and within the experience of Western Civilization" (Hairston xv).
+They remind us that "many Africans had been part of the classical world and part of the Roman Empire...classical sources like Herodotus and Tacitus [suggest] African Americans had proof of both black historical presence and historical context."
+(Hairston, p.
+16) In a world in which Western Civilization courses have all but disappeared, Hairston himself writes, "I endeavor to provide a partial correction of the multigenerational and multiracial failure to chronicle the journey of African Americans in the West and within the experience of Western Civilization."
+(Hairston, p. xv)